 In the absence of protective mechanisms, the body fluids of a teleost fish should, based on osmotic pressure alone, freeze at about -0.65 °C. The rainbow smelt, a species common to the North Atlantic, avoids freezing in winter temperatures as low as the freezing point of seawater (-1.8 °C), through both non-colligative and colligative means.
-This species, in common with many other low temperatureadapted marine fish, produces a cysteine-rich, type II antifreeze protein, albeit at low levels [1], but is unusual among fish in that it also accumulates glycerol, urea, and mammals, teleosts also have a rete mirabile, a vascular organ that is positioned just posterior to and upstream of the trimethylamine oxide in the plasma and other tissues (muscle, heart, liver, spleen, kidney, gill, intestine, and brain), such that osmotic pressure increases from about 325 up to 1,000 mOsmols [2-4].
+This species, in common with many other low temperature-adapted marine fish, produces a cysteine-rich, type II antifreeze protein, albeit at low levels [1], but is unusual among fish in that it also accumulates glycerol, urea, and trimethylamine oxide in the plasma and other tissues (muscle, heart, liver, spleen, kidney, gill, intestine, and brain), such that osmotic pressure increases from about 325 up to 1,000 mOsmols [2-4].
 In effect, the fish approaches an isosmotic state with seawater.
-To maintain glycerol levels, smelt feed upon crustaceans and other invertebrates at low temperatures, specialized circulation [5-7].
-In teleost fish, retinal tissues are supported by vascular structures-the fenestrated choroidal vasculature (also called the choriocapillaris) and the non-fenestrated inner retinal vasculature-which are largely similar to those occurring in mammalian retinas [8].
-However, unlike implying that their visual system remains functional.
+To maintain glycerol levels, smelt feed upon crustaceans and other invertebrates at low temperatures, implying that their visual system remains functional.